How metric recording works with diginsight and Opentelemetry

 Enriching Metrics with IMetricRecordingEnricher

-Enrichers add contextual tags to metrics automatically.
+Enrichers add contextual tags to metrics automatically by extracting relevant information from activities and their context.

 The IMetricRecordingEnricher Interface